akratech/emr_backup/readme.md

 ##### 7. PDF ToolKit (pdftk)
 ##### 8. cURL

-## Installation
-Installing NOSH ChartingSystem is easy to install if you run [NOSH-in-a-Box](https://github.com/shihjay2/nosh-in-a-box) NOSH and all its dependencies are already configured and installed properly.
-Just deploy the Vagrant virtual machine and you're ready to start.
-The previous method through Ubuntu Linux PPA's is now depreciated.
-If you have access to a terminal shell for your server (any distro for Linux or Mac OS-X), you can install NOSH with the [Manual Method](https://github.com/shihjay2/nosh-cs/wiki/Installation#manual-method).
-The installation script automatically adds scheduled task commands (cron files) and web server configuration files to make NOSH work seamlessly the first time.
-The script also determines if your system meets all the package dependencies before installation.
-For detailed information, go to the [Wiki link](https://github.com/shihjay2/nosh-cs/wiki/Installation).

-If this is the first time using NOSH, make sure you login to NOSH ChartingSystem as admin and configure your users and clinic parameters.
-It's important to do this first before any other users use NOSH ChartingSystem; otherwise, some features such as scheduling will not work correctly!

-## Updates
-Like Laravel, NOSH now utilizes [Composer](http://getcomposer.org) to manage its PHP dependencies.
-Composer is automatically installed when you use the installation script (it is located in /usr/local/bin/composer).
-Because the [core NOSH files](https://github.com/shihjay2/nosh-core/) are now served on GitHub, NOSH is self-updating daily whenever a new commit (updated files) is uploaded.
-There is no more user intervention anymore, and you get the latest and greatest
-NOSH version at your fingertips!

 ## Update Notes for Version 2.0:
 ##### 1. Phaxio is now the only supported fax program.